Beyond Silence (1996 film): Plot

 The film tells the story of Lara, who grows up as the daughter of deaf parents, Martin and Kai.
 Lara herself is hearing and is fluent in sign language.
 Even as a young child, she serves as an interpreter for her parents in many situations, such as credit negotiations at the bank as well as her own parent–teacher conference, although not always completely truthfully.

 Lara receives a clarinet for Christmas from Clarissa, her father's sister and an enthusiastic musician.
 Lara discovers the world of music, where her parents cannot follow her.
 In the years that follow, she is discovered to be a talented clarinet player.
 When 18-year-old Lara wants to study at a music conservatory in Berlin, the family seems to break apart.
 Lara finds love in Berlin with a teacher of deaf children.

 After Kai is killed in a bicycle accident, Lara's grieving father feels abandoned.
 Lara bounces from her family home, to her aunt's, to her uncle's before returning to her childhood home.
-The ending seems to reconcile it all: Martin tries to understand the love of music that his daughter feels, and the film comes to a careful reunion between him and Lara.
+The ending seems to reconcile it all: Martin tries to understand the love of music that his daughter feels, and the film ends with a cautious reunion between him and Lara.